RubenVG02/BioInsectiNet/models/generator/README.md

 - **Dataset**: BindingDB SMILES with longer sequences.
 - **Description**: This model was trained on SMILES strings from the BindingDB database, specifically including only those with more than 150 elements.
 It is designed to generate larger and more complex molecular structures.
 - **Training Details**:
-  - Epochs: 50
+  - Epochs: 100
   - Time per epoch: 2 minutes
-- **Use Case**: Suitable for generating larger and more complex molecules.
+- **Use Case**: Suitable for generating larger and more complex molecules (more than 150 elements).
 However, this model requires significantly more time for generation compared to `bindingDB_smiles_filtered_v1.pth`.

 ---